 Safety is built into our strategy and is our priority in everything we do.
+This includes all port users.
 Our staff are empowered to speak up and act if they see anything unsafe or feel unsafe when they are working.